komlevv/rockitengine-web/README.md

   and fixing this is out of scope for this repo
 - Vagrant on Windows: `npm install` symlinks won't work.
   To make them work you need to run `vagrant up` as admin
+- Since development host doesn't have Node or NPM installed, Husky commit hooks will not work from outside of Vagrant VM, so git should be authorized and run from inside Vagrant VM for now.
+Linting should be handled by CI server ideally, but it's out of scope for now.

 ## Common commands: